Kitura/BlueSSLService/README.md

 # BlueSSLService

 ## Overview
 SSL Add-on framework for [BlueSocket](https://github.com/IBM-Swift/BlueSocket.git) in Swift using the Swift Package Manager.
-Works on OS X and Linux.
+Works on macOS and Linux.

 ## Contents